Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

-I’m pretty dang good about setting personal boundaries, and I’m addicted to advice columns, so I think that makes me qualified to give you my two cents on how to respond to a negative comment!
+I’m pretty dang good about setting personal boundaries, and I’m addicted to advice columns, so I think that makes me qualified to give you my two cents on how to respond to a gray hair insult.

 With these types of people, I just smile brightly and say, “Well, I like it!” and then change the subject.